We welcome the Graduates for 2021

 I am an interstate or international applicant.
 Am I eligible to apply?

-	How do I address my application?
+Who do I address my application to?

 Where do I send my application?

-	What is a true certified copy?
+What is a certified true copy?

-	Who can I get to certify my documents?
+Who can certify my documents?

 In Australia there are a range of persons authorised to certify documentation.
-AHPRA has a

-	comprehensive list of authorised officers along with the signatory requirements online:
+AHPRA has a comprehensive list of authorised officers along with the signatory requirements online: https://www.ahpra.gov.au/Registration/Registration-Process/Certifying-Documents.aspx

-	https://www.ahpra.gov.au/Registration/Registration-Process/Certifying-Documents.aspx

 When will I be notified if I have been successful with an interview?